nswood/ECON_AE_Training/README.md

 ```

 ## CAE Description

-The Conditional Autoencoder (CAE) is a quantized encoder & unquantized decoder with conditioning in the latent space for known information.
-For the HGCAL wafer encoding we have the following conditional information: eta, waferu, waferv, wafertype, sumCALQ, layers.
-We hot-encode wafertype as there are three possible wafertypes.
-This gives 8 total conditional variables.
-In combination with the 16D latent space, this means the decoder takes a 24D latent vector to decode the wafer.
+The Conditional Autoencoder (CAE) consists of a quantized encoder and an unquantized decoder, with additional conditioning in the latent space for known wafer information.
+Specifically, for HGCAL wafer encoding, the following conditional variables are used:

-Training the model is done through the train_CAE_simon_data.py file.
-To process data for CMSSW, you must use the CMSSW processing file dev_CMSSW.py.
-The processing modifies the model architecture so that CMSSW apply conditioning without producing errors.
-There is no change of this for model performance, just how we feed it into CMSSW.
+- eta
+- waferu
+- waferv
+- wafertype (one-hot encoded into 3 possible types)
+- sumCALQ
+- layers

+Altogether, these 8 conditional variables are concatenated with a 16D latent code, resulting in a 24D input to the decoder.

+- Training is performed via `train_CAE_simon_data.py`.
+- CMSSW integration is handled by `dev_CMSSW.py`, which slightly modifies how conditioning is applied (without affecting model performance) to ensure CMSSW compatibility.

 ## Generating the Dataset
-To generate the dataset, use the `process_data.py` script.
+Use the `process_data.py` script to generate or preprocess the dataset.
 Below is an example command:

 ```bash
 python process_data.py --opath test_data_saving --num_files 2 --model_per_eLink --biased 0.90 --save_every_n_files 1 --alloc_geom old
 ```

+Arguments:
-- `--opath`: Output directory for data saving.
+- `--opath`: Output directory for saved data.
-- `--num_files`: Number of ntuples to load.
+- `--num_files`: Number of ntuples to preprocess.
 - `--model_per_eLink`: Trains a unique CAE per possible eLink allocation.
+- `--model_per_bit_config`: Trains a unique CAE per possible bit allocation.
-- `--biased`: Resamples the dataset so that 90% of the data is signal and 10% is background.
+- `--biased`: Resamples the dataset so that n% of the data is signal and (1-n)% is background (specify n as a float).
-- `--save_every_n_files`: Number of ntuples to save per preprocessed file.
+- `--save_every_n_files`: Number of ntuples to combine per preprocessed output file.
+- `--alloc_geom`: The allocation geometry (e.g., old).

 ## Training the Model
-To run a training session, use the `train_ECON_AE_CAE.py` script.
+Use the `train_ECON_AE_CAE.py` script to train the model.
 Below is an example command:

 ```bash
 python train_ECON_AE_CAE.py --opath test_new_run --mname test --model_per_eLink --alloc_geom old --data_path test_data_saving --loss tele --optim lion --lr 1e-4 --lr_sched cos --train_dataset_size 2000 --test_dataset_size 1000 --val_dataset_size 1000 --batchsize 128 --num_files 1 --nepochs 10
 ```

+Arguments:
 - `--opath`: Output directory for the training run.
 - `--mname`: Model name.
 - `--model_per_eLink`: Trains a unique CAE per possible eLink allocation.
+- `--model_per_bit_config`: Trains a unique CAE per possible bit allocation.
-- `--alloc_geom`: Allocation geometry.
+- `--alloc_geom`: Allocation geometry (e.g., old).
-- `--data_path`: Path to the preprocessed data.
+- `--data_path`: Path to the preprocessed dataset.
-- `--loss`: Loss function to use.
+- `--loss`: Loss function (e.g., tele, mse).
-- `--optim`: Optimizer to use.
+- `--optim`: Optimizer (e.g., lion, adam).
 - `--lr`: Learning rate.
-- `--lr_sched`: Learning rate scheduler.
+- `--lr_sched`: Learning rate scheduler (e.g., cos, cos_warm_restarts).
-- `--train_dataset_size`: Size of the training dataset.
+- `--train_dataset_size`: Number of examples in the training dataset.
-- `--test_dataset_size`: Size of the test dataset.
+- `--test_dataset_size`: Number of examples in the test dataset.
-- `--val_dataset_size`: Size of the validation dataset.
+- `--val_dataset_size`: Number of examples in the validation dataset.
-- `--batchsize`: Batch size.
+- `--batchsize`: Training batch size.
-- `--num_files`: Number of files to use.
+- `--num_files`: Number of preprocessed files to use.
-- `--nepochs`: Number of epochs.
+- `--nepochs`: Number of training epochs.

 ## File Descriptions
-- `gen_latent_samples.py`: Script to generate latent samples.
+- `gen_latent_samples.py`: Generates latent samples for analysis.
-- `process_data.py`: Script to process raw data and generate datasets.
+- `process_data.py`: Processes raw data and creates datasets.
-- `train_ECON_AE_CAE.py`: Script to train the ECON Autoencoder models.
+- `train_ECON_AE_CAE.py`: Trains the ECON Conditional Autoencoder models.
-- `preprocess_CMSSW.py`: Script to preprocess CMSSW models.
+- `preprocess_CMSSW.py`: Preprocesses CAE models for CMSSW.
 - `utils/graph.py`: Utility functions for graph operations.
 - `utils/utils.py`: General utility functions.
-- `utils/telescope.py`: Functions related to telescope operations.
+- `utils/telescope.py`: Telescope-related helper functions.
-- `utils/files.py`: Functions for file operations.
+- `utils/files.py`: File I/O helper functions.

 ## Additional Information
-For more detailed information on each script and its usage, please refer to the inline comments and docstrings within the code files.
+For more details on each script and its usage, please refer to inline comments and docstrings within the code files.
+If you encounter any issues, feel free to open an issue or submit a pull request.